 Building a legacy together requires a strong research foundation, and this report highlights a recent sampling of work our physicians and clinicians are doing.

 For most people – and their loved ones – a cancer diagnosis can be overwhelming.
 It’s an experience no one wishes to have in their lifetime.
 During this time, there is a need for trustworthy information, resources and caregivers.
 Providence partners with patients from diagnosis and treatment, through all the stages of life, ensuring an excellent experience that seeks the best outcomes through research and innovation.

 Meet Julie Randall, aka patient 71

 When Julie Randall was diagnosed with stage 4 metastatic melanoma, she was told her outcome was bleak and to get her affairs in order.
 Julie ignored that advice and began a search for clinical trials, which eventually brought her to Oregon and the Providence Cancer Center.
 Julie was a patient from Sydney, Australia who had metastatic melanoma with disease in her liver and lung.
-After no response from chemotherapy, she and her husband’s search to learn more led them to a developing drug known as anti-PD-1.
+She and her husband’s search to learn more led them to a developing drug known as anti-PD-1.
 It was not available in Australia, so she sought treatment in the U.S., where it was only available via clinical trials.

 Learn more about Julie and cancer research highlights ›

 Heart and Vascular research at Providence helps patients benefit from the latest advances in diagnosis, treatment and cardiac surgery.
 Through clinical research trials, patients have access to many new therapies, before they become widely available.

 Meet Bill Pike, who is in a clinical trial to study the world’s smallest pacemaker